GwynethLlewelyn/goswi/README.md

 ## Configuration

--   Because Second Life and OpenSimulator internally use JPEG2000 for all images, we have to convert those to browser-friendly images, which we'll do with ImageMagick 7 — so make sure you are correctly set up to use the CGo-based ImageMagick wrapper:
+-   Because [Second Life](https://secondlife.com) and OpenSimulator internally use [JPEG2000](https://jpeg.org/jpeg2000/) for all images, we have to convert those to browser-friendly images, which we'll do with ImageMagick 7 — so make sure you are correctly set up to use the CGo-based ImageMagick wrapper:
     -   install ImageMagick according to https://github.com/gographics/imagick (go for version 7)
     -   make sure that your particular version of ImageMagick supports `JP2` (that's JPEG2000)
-    -   Don't forget to set `export CGO_CFLAGS_ALLOW='-Xpreprocessor'` in your shell My apologies for having to resort to ImageMagick, but there is no native Go library to decode JPEG2000 images; believe me, I've tried a _lot_ of alternatives (including several kinds of external applications/commands).
+    -   Don't forget to set `export CGO_CFLAGS_ALLOW='-Xpreprocessor'` in your shell.
+        My apologies for having to resort to ImageMagick, but there is no native Go library to decode JPEG2000 images; believe me, I've tried a _lot_ of alternatives (including several kinds of external applications/commands).
 Decoding JPEG2000 is immensely complex (even if the code to do so in C is open source) and way, way, way beyond my abilities as a programmer
 -   Copy `config.sample.ini` to `config.ini` and adjust for your system (namely, adding the DSN to connect to your database)
 -   To get a fully-functional map, adjust `assets/js/leaflet-gridmap.js` with your system's configuration